Xanthe Scharff, PhD

 Cofounder and Executive Director

-Dr. Scharff is a gender policy expert, multi-media journalist and social entrepreneur.
-Based out of Washington, DC, her multi-media reporting features in TIME, Newsweek, Foreign Affairs, the New York Times, among others.
-Xanthe cofounded The Fuller Project with Christina Asquith in Istanbul in 2015, where she was reporting on Turkish and Syrian women.
+Dr. Scharff is a journalist and award-winning social entrepreneur.
+Xanthe cofounded The Fuller Project with Christina Asquith in Istanbul in 2015, where she was reporting on issues impacting Turkish and Syrian women.
+Based out of Washington DC, her reporting features in TIME, Newsweek, Foreign Affairs, and other outlets.

 Formerly, Xanthe was the associate director of the Center for Universal Education at Brookings where she led research and programming on girls’ education, built a partnership with Brookings India, and facilitated a network of 60 global foundations.
-She was formerly a Peace Scholar at the United States Institute of Peace.
+She was formerly a Peace Scholar at the United States Institute of Peace and an Education Pioneers Fellow.

-The Fletcher School awarded Xanthe her doctorate for research on post-conflict education in Africa, during which time she was named the Minear Fellow, an Earhart Fellow and won numerous academic grants.
-She has worked in Turkey, Africa, Latin America, and the US with organizations including: The World Bank, United Nations, Arabella Advisors, CARE, and Save the Children.
+The Fletcher School awarded Xanthe her doctorate for research on post-conflict education in Africa, during which time she was named Minear Fellow, Earhart Fellow, Henry Leir Fellow and was an Active Citizenship Fellow.
+She has worked with organizations including: The World Bank, United Nations, Arabella Advisors, CARE, and Save the Children.
 Having lived in Argentina and Peru, Xanthe speaks Spanish.
-She has also lived in Turkey, Uganda, Sudan, and Malawi and is now based in DC with her children.
-For fun, she’s training for a 70.3 mile race in Maryland with other Fuller Project reporters.
+She has also lived in Turkey, Uganda, Sudan, and Malawi and is now based in DC with her two children.
+If not working, she can be found podcasting while running through DC’s parks.

 Recent reporting by Xanthe: